raspberrypilearning/experiment-design/en/step_2.md

 Life in space:
 + 🌿 Plant species bring comfort and wellness to the astronauts.
 Identifying the most suitable plant species will greatly improve the indoor environment of the ISS.
 + 🌗 When astronauts stay on the ISS for extended periods of time, their health is impacted by disturbances in their circadian rhythm due to varying light levels.
-+ 🧲 As the ISS is located quite low above Earth there is only a slight difference in the strength of the magnetic field between day and night side of the Earth at the height of the ISS.
++ 🧲 As the ISS is located quite low above Earth, there is only a slight difference in the strength of the magnetic field between the day and night side of the Earth at the height of the ISS.

 Life on Earth:
 + 🌧️ Classifying clouds in real-time can alert people to local dangers such as flash flooding, storms, and strong winds.